achristmascarl/rainfrog/README.md

 #### query editor

-Keybindings may not behave exactly like Vim.
-The full list of active Vim keybindings in Rainfrog can be found at [vim.rs](./src/vim.rs).
+keybindings may not behave exactly like vim. the full list of active Vim keybindings in rainfrog can be found at [vim.rs](./src/vim.rs).

 | Keybinding        | Description                            |
 | ----------------- | -------------------------------------- |